 Ask Friends and Family

-In many situations, it's ideal for you to be able to maintain a relationship with your bird, even if you can longer keep him in your home.
+In many situations, it's ideal for you to be able to maintain a relationship with your bird, even if you can no longer keep him in your home.
 In this case, it may be best to ask friends or family members if they would be willing to take custody of your pet.
-Explain the situation clearly and be honest about your reasons for having to give your bird up.
-If you can find a close friend or family member that can give your pet a home, it will be easy for you to make sure that the bird receives... quality care in a stable and loving environment.
+Explain the situation clearly and be honest about the reasons for giving your bird up.
+Respect their answer either way, but it may be worth asking.
+If you can find a close friend or family member able to take it, you'll know the bird receives quality care in a stable and loving environment.